tatsumoto-ren/tatsumoto-ren.github.io/blog/useful-anki-add-ons-for-japanese.md

 This add-on adds a button to the card browser that immediately puts selected new cards in the learning queue.
-You can use it if you have a big sentence bank and you find a really good sentence that you want to learn right away.
+You can use it if you have a big sentence bank, and you find a perfect sentence that you want to learn right away.

 > Easier than faffing about in the menus to do the same thing in 10 clicks.